Moqri/DSSG-BlueBottle/Data/README.md

   As a result, inspections (and their associated violations), permits and complaints related to a single property could have different addresses.
   This problem can be reconciled by using Property Group.
   All point and range addresses for a property are assigned the same Property Group key.
-  - Frequency: Data is updated daily Related Applications: Building Data Warehouse
+  - Frequency: Data is updated daily.